 Activities and events

-At the home we have a full programme of activities organized by our Team.
+At the home we have a full programme of activities organised by our Team.
 This includes social, recreational and therapeutic activities, which cover a wide range of interests and preferences.
 We have our own minibus, which is used regularly for outings and events.
 As well as our own books we hold in the home, a library van visits on a monthly basis.
 Our monthly activity planner will be located on the notice board if you require the team to deliver this to your suite please request this on a monthly basis.

 Smoking and Alcohol and Pets